-The accident allocation scheme administrator maintains data on accident response times and the vast majority of trucks respond within 30 minutes of the allocation and remove the vehicle within 50 minutes.
+The accident allocation scheme administrator maintains data on accident response times which appears to suggest that the vast majority of trucks respond within 30 minutes of the allocation and remove the vehicle within 50 minutes.
 This is broadly consistent with stakeholder comments received in response to this review.